Face rubbing is one of those things that all cats do to their owners.

 They also pick up tons of information, such as who has been around and when.
 That’s how your cat knows when you’ve been eating something tasty without sharing.

-Moreover, cats often rub their faces on people and things to merge their scent with the scent of their favorite person/object, especially in a multi-cat household.
+Moreover, cats often rub their faces on people and things to merge their scent with the scent of their favorite person or object, especially in a multi-cat household

 If you pay close attention to your cat’s body language, you’ll notice that cats who get along often use rubbing and bunting as a form of greeting.

-In this way, cats create a unique scent, making it easy for cats to distinguish friend from foe.
-Rubbing also helps with the bonding.
+In this way, cats create a unique scent, making it easy for them to distinguish a friend from a foe.
+Rubbing also helps with bonding.

-Have you ever noticed that your cats head bunt more often when they are nervous?
+Have you ever noticed that your cat’s head bunts more often when they are nervous?

 In times of stress, some cats and kittens will do several face rubs to spread their scent on objects or people in an attempt to create a familiar environment.